kayween/alternating-projection-for-gp/README.md

 - python==3.8
 - pykeops==2.1.2
 - pandas
+You also need `git lfs` to download the data file in `./data`.

-Install the following GPyTorch branch
+Install the GPyTorch branch that implements alternating projection
 ```
 pip install git+https://github.com/cornellius-gp/gpytorch.git@altproj
 ```